-100 years after Vasile Pârvan initiated the archaeological excavations in Histria, also envisaging the Early Christian monument in the area outside the walls, the research of the latter remains unfinished.
-We intend to finalize this research over the following four years, both for academic purposes (refining the chronology, knowing the stages of use and the functionality of its annexes, defining its role in the area - parochial or cemetery) and for its inclusion in the tourist-historical circuit.
+100 years after Vasile Pârvan initiated the archaeological excavations in Histria, that also envisaged the Early Christian monument in the area outside the walls, the research of the latter remains unfinished.
+We intend to finalize this research over the following four years, both for academic purposes (refining the chronology, knowing the stages of use and the functionality of its annexes, defining its role in the area - parochial or cemeterial) and for its inclusion in the tourist-historical circuit.